AswiniSankar/passwordgenerator/README.md

 # passwordgenerator
 generating password based on the input length using python.

-steps involved in password generator
+steps involved in password generator:
 1.import required module
            1.random
            2.string